ktagilbert/rookie-dev/about.md

 		<h1>Hi, my name is Katie</h1>
 		<p>Welcome to the blog!
 I originally made this blog when I began to learn about front-end web development.
 			I wanted to help aspiring web developers learn things in an easy and understandable way.
 			Since then, I have also learned how valuable programming skills are in the marketing world.
-So it has evolved (a lot!) since
-			The site has changed a lot (just like I have).
-But now, I hope it will help others learn while I continue to learn about technical marketing as well.
+So it has evolved (a lot!).
+Now, I hope it will help others learn while I continue to learn about technical marketing as well.
 I hope you enjoy!
 		</p>
 		<p>I initially studied creative writing in college.
 After graduation, I went into digital marketing to focus on inbound
 		 lead generation and content creation.
 At my first job out of college, I became adept at designing landing pages as well as generating and tracking inbound leads.
 Yet, over time I became more and more interested in fixing little site bugs that popped up over the weeks.
 Anything from creating interactive buttons for subscribers to fixing off-centered divs became fun challenges for me.
 So I began making time to learn more about HTML, CSS, and JavaScript.